yangluo1234/dms1_blog/posts/week5-s1.md

 <p>Using the Pen Tool in Illustrator has been one of my biggest design challenges.
 What seemed like a simple tool turned out to be incredibly frustrating, especially when it came to control curves and anchor points.
 I found myself creating too many points or mismanaging Bezier curves, leading to chaotic, jagged lines.</P>

-<p>However, the more I practiced, the more I realised that planning advanced is the key.
+<p>However, the more I practised, the more I realised that planning advanced is the key.
 By placing fewer, more intentional anchor points, I got better control over the tool.
 Repetition is important, I grew more confident with every use. </p>

 ## Tracing Activity ##